jfeng530/rock-store-backend/README.md

   ### Features
   - View, sort and filter rocks by category, price, rating and rarity
   - Create an account with a unique username and password along with log-in/log-out functionality
-  - Add and remove items to a cart where it will be saved and stored in backend
+  - Add and remove items to a cart where they will be saved and stored in backend
-  - On log-in, user's most recent cart (along with its items) will be loaded and rendered
+  - Upon logging in, the user's most recent cart (along with its items) will be loaded and rendered
-  - View previous purchases (with items, price and total)
+  - View previous purchases (with items, price, and total)
-  - Edit, update and delete user account information
+  - Edit, update, and delete user account information

   ### Challenges
   - Figuring out how the classes in the backend will interact with one another to form a fully functioning e-commerce application